danilobml/email-sender/README.md

 ```
 (Example for Gmail)

-Then, add your email address, get the password (e.g. in Gmail, go to account settings -> app passwords)
+Then, add your email address, get the password (e.g. in Gmail, go to account settings -> app passwords) and add

 ### Run app:
 ```bash